Overview

 Experience

-- Mazzeos v.
-Rev. Shell Kimble, et. al., Consolidated Case No. 481100V (Circuit Court for Montgomery County, Maryland): Independently briefed and argued successful motion to dismiss suits as Strategic Lawsuits Against Public Participation ("SLAPP") that were brought against parents by their special needs children's private school for alleged defamation and tortious interference after the parents reported concerns about abuse and neglect at the school
+• Mazzeo v.
+Rev. Shell Kimble, et. al., Consolidated Case No. 481100V (Circuit Court for Montgomery County, Maryland): As lead counsel, briefed and successfully argued motion to dismiss defamation and tortious interference suits that were brought against parents for reporting concerns about child abuse and neglect, obtaining a finding from the court that the suits were brought in bad faith under Maryland’s anti-SLAPP (Strategic Lawsuit Against Public Participation) law